 Damage to Septic Lines from Digging

 If you’re tackling a project in your backyard, make sure you call 811 before starting to have your septic lines and other utility lines marked prior to digging.
-Homeowners often damage their septic systems by digging right into them, which ultimately leads to costly pipe repairs and replacement.
+Homeowners often damage their septic systems by digging right into them, leading to costly pipe repairs and replacement.

 Sewer Odors in the Home

 The last and most easily noticeable problem commonly found in San Francisco septic systems is sewer odor buildup within the home.
-This can happen when there is a clog in your septic systems ventilation, causing gasses to get trapped in the home.
-If this happens, make sure you call a 24-hour septic system emergency service to clear your vent and eliminate that smelly sewer odor.
+This can happen when there is a clog in your septic system’s ventilation, causing gasses to get trapped in the home.
+If this happens, call a 24-hour septic system emergency service to clear your vent and eliminate that smelly sewer odor.